DallanQ/brass_birmingham_1/Manual.md

 Building If You Have No Tiles on the Board If you have no Industry or Link tiles on the board, you may also (as an action) discard:

-Moving Coal and Iron to the Market If you build either a:

-- Coal Mine that is connected to any Merchant space

 - An Industry card to build the matching Industry tile in any location with an undeveloped space displaying that industry's icon; • Any card to build a Link tile on any undeveloped line on the board.